parthsangani00/FibbingNode/README.md

+# Cloudlab setup

+Installation steps for cloudlab machines are in installation.txt

+# Running Quagga on cloudlab machines

+Setting up quagga and running it on cloudlab machines is described in quagga.txt

 # FibbingNode
 This repository contains the code to run a fibbing controller that is able to control unmodified OSPF router to setup arbitrary paths in the network.